tgarg10/Blockchain-Database/README.md

 # Blockchain Database Project

 ## Introduction
 Welcome to the Blockchain Database Project—a cutting-edge solution for storing, accessing, and adding data to a secure and verifiable blockchain database using MySQL and Python.
-Our project combines the robustness of traditional relational databases with the immutability and transparency of blockchain technology.
+The project combines the robustness of traditional relational databases with the immutability and transparency of blockchain technology.

 ## Project Goals
-Our project aims to achieve the following objectives:
+The project aims to achieve the following objectives:

 1. Data Security: Ensure the safety and security of your data by storing it on a blockchain, which offers a tamper-proof and decentralized ledger.